View the 2025 Summer Camp Guide!

 Some programs are in high demand and will fill quickly after registration opens, or early in the year.
 If your camper is placed on a waiting list, you have several options:

 • Remain on the waiting list for an available space.
 The camp team checks waiting lists regularly and makes adjustments as they are able.
 Occasionally spaces open quickly, but sometimes they will not open at all.
-You may remain on the waiting list until three weeks prior to the start of your camp program, or you may request a refund or a transfer at any time.
+You may remain on the waiting list until three weeks prior to the start of your camp program.

 • Transfer to a different camp program with availability